-Short-term: Build the process to ensure that story telling amongst the Hutt Street Centre teams is communicated through to the wider community which both shares and celebrates people's stories and their journeys.
+Short-term: Build the process to ensure that story telling amongst the Hutt St Centre teams is communicated through to the wider community which both shares and celebrates people's stories and their journeys.

-Long-term: That Hutt Street Centre continues to be known by the wider South Australian community for its commitment, innovation and dedication to the homeless and not for profit community.
+Long-term: That Hutt St Centre continues to be known by the wider South Australian community for its commitment, innovation and dedication to the homeless and not for profit community.

-Achieving Hutt Street Centre Objectives
+Achieving Hutt St Centre Objectives

-Hutt Street Centre has had another very successful year in terms of achieving our objectives with both our existing and new programs complementing each other.
-The success of our Pathways Program (education, training and employment) has led to the organisation being the only not for profit in South Australia to be offered the opportunity to develop a Social Impact Bond in partnership with the Department of Premier and Cabinet, Social Ventures Australia and Common Ground Adelaide.
-We are still developing this innovative model and are hopeful that this will be announced in the 2016-2017 financial year.
+Hutt St Centre has had another very successful year in terms of achieving our objectives with both our existing and new programs complementing each other.
+The success of our Pathways Program (education, training and employment) has led to the organisation being the only not for profit in South Australia to be offered the opportunity to develop a Social Impact Bond (SIB) in partnership with the Department of Premier and Cabinet, Department of Communities and Social Inclusion, Social Ventures Australia, Common Ground Adelaide and Unity Housing.
+We are now ready to commence the first homelessness SIB in Australia on the 3rd July 2017.

-Over the past 12 months, our clients have continued to be successful with accessing a range of different services and programs including housing, outreach support, medical and allied health services, access to employment, training and education links and outcomes, along with the provision of essential services including meals, showers, lockers and laundry facilities.
+Over the past 12 months, our clients have continued to be successful with accessing a range of different services and programs including housing, outreach support, medical and allied health services, and access to employment, training and education outcomes, along with the provision of essential services including meals, showers, lockers and laundry facilities.

-In the past year we have experienced another positive outcome with revenue growth and fundraising and continue to strive for new and improved funding streams into the future.
+In the past year, we have experienced another positive outcome with increased revenue growth and fundraising and we will be relentless in striving for new and improved funding streams into the future to better meet the needs of our client group.